sgomez86/nextgen_ansible_advanced_homework/roles/app-tier/README.md

 Role Variables
 --------------

-osp_servers: list of servers to be deployed
+    - payload: The name of the package to install as well as the name of the service

 Dependencies
 ------------